top of page

 Noor is a simple prompt: a schoolgirl with a single book.
 She challenges the institutions and people who shape, defend and normalise Australia’s foreign policy.
 She asks one question: how far away do children have to be before our “support” stops feeling like complicity?

-Noor has already appeared at Parliament House and the National Gallery of Australia, plus a few other locations around Canberra.
+Noor has already been to Parliament House, the National Gallery of Australia and a few other locations around Canberra.
 Next she’s heading to my local MP David Smith’s office, and to ACT Senator Katy Gallagher’s office.
 But she wants to travel further.
+And it’s your turn to help her if you’d like.

-If you’d like Noor in your town, I can make and send you a hand-made Noor poster.
-Take her to your local MP’s office, a minister’s office, an embassy or consulate, a weapons contractor, an Apple Store, or any place where power is exercised or where people will see her.
+If want Noor in your town, I can make and send you a hand-made Noor poster.
+Take her to your local MP’s office, a minister’s office, a weapons contractor, an Apple Store, a supermarket, or any place where people will see her.

 Photograph her.
 Post her.
 Let her be seen.
 Tag #SchoolGirlUnderBombs and @LyrebirdDream.